DurgeshTamhane/DurgeshTamhane.github.io/_projects/wheel-misalignment-detection.md

 *Fig. 3.
 Time-series signal showing peaks in $B_z$ as the wheel rotates.*

 ## Misalignment Detection
-By introducing known toe and camber misalignments, clear correlations were established between the misalignment angle and the magnetic field magnitude.
+By introducing known toe and camber misalignments, clear correlations were established between the misalignment angle and the measured field components.
 Polynomial fits showed strong agreement with the experimental data (Fig. 4).

-- **Toe Misalignment:** Both left and right toe misalignments led to systematic changes in $B_y$.
+- **Toe Misalignment:** Systematic changes were observed primarily in the lateral in-plane component $B_y$.
-- **Camber Misalignment:** Increasing camber misalignment also reduced the field magnitude in a predictable fashion.
+- **Camber Misalignment:** Increasing camber misalignment reduced the vertical component $B_z$ in a predictable fashion.

 ![Magnetic field vs misalignment angles](/files/projects/images/MAG_DEGRESS.png)
 *Fig. 4.
 Effect of toe and camber misalignments on the measured magnetic field.*